 The original algorithm for repetition of words in beginning reading texts was based on Gates's (1930) research.
 Gates concluded that, for first graders of average ability, the optimal number of repetitions was 30.
-Consequently, beginning reading programs of the time (Elson & Gray, 1930; Gates & Huber, 1930) required that every word be repeated 30 times-a pattern that remained in place for almost 60 years.
-Unexamined was the generalizability of the finding as a function of the words that Gates had studied the highest frequency words of written English.
+Consequently, beginning reading programs of the time (Elston & Gray, 1930; Gates & Huber, 1930) required that every word be repeated 30 times-a pattern that remained in place for almost 60 years.
+Unexamined was the generalizability of the finding as a function of the words that Gates had studied-the highest frequency words of written English.
 As evident in the 10 most frequent words-the, of, and, to, a, in, is, that, it, was-many of these words are highly abstract, and many also have variant vowel patterns.

-Even for novices learning to read their first words, all words do not require the same amount of repetition to be memorable.
-Children's interest and personal meaningfulness account for the fact that names (e.g., their own names, Mommy, and Daddy) are among the first words they remember (Hiebert, 1983).
-In addition to meaningfulness, factors that influence word learning are concreteness of the word (Sadoski & Paivio, 2000), the presence of highly frequent grapho-phonemic units (Laxon, Gallagher, & Masterson, 2002; Martinet, Valdois, & Fayol, 2004), and common morphemes (Carlisle & Katz, 2006).
+Even for novices learning their first handful of words, all words do not require the same amount of repetition to be memorable.
+Children's interest and personal meaningfulness account for the fact that names (e.g., their own names, Mommy, Daddy) are among the first words they remember (Hiebert, 1983).
+In addition to meaningfulness, factors that influence word learning are concreteness of the word (Sadoski & Paivio, 2000) and the presence of highly frequent grapho-phonemic units (Laxon, Gallagher, & Masterson, 2002; Leslie & Calhoon, 1995; Martinet, Valdois, & Fayol, 2004) and/or morphemes (Carlisle & Katz, 2006).
 Sufficient research exists to conclude that recognition of words varies as a function of word features (Landauer, Kireyev, & Panaccione, 2011).

 Repetition of content is also a function of where learners are in the developmental progression.
 Human beings have the ability to generalize, once a critical amount of knowledge has been gained.
 Share (1995) describes this phenomenon as self-teaching, where readers use existing knowledge to acquire new vocabulary.
-When almost half the words occur a single time in beginning reading texts-even with phoneme-graphemes that have been taught in lessons-young children may have a difficult time employing a self-teaching strategy.
+When almost half of the words occur a single time in beginning reading texts-even with phoneme-graphemes that have been taught in lessons-young children may have a difficult time employing a self-teaching strategy.

-Attempts to establish rules for repetition that generalize across all words (Gates, 1930) or word parts (e.g., California State Board of Education, 2006; Texas Education Agency, 1997) fail to recognize that different features of words, including component parts such as the individual phoneme-grapheme (Thompson, Cottrell, & Fletcher-Flinn, 1996), and that readers' existing knowledge of words and word parts influence the rate of learning and retention of new words.
-A priority for researchers and funding agencies needs to be an increase in information on levels of repetition required for different types of words and for students at different points in the learning progression.
+Attempts to establish rules for repetition that generalize across all words (Gates, 1930) or word parts (e.g., California Board of Education, 2006; Texas Education Agency, 1997) fail to recognize that different features of words, including component parts such as the individual phoneme-grapheme (Thompson, Cottrell, & Fletcher-Flinn, 1996), influence the rate of learning and retention, and that readers' existing knowledge also is a powerful influence on rate and retention.
+A priority of federal research programs needs to be on increasing information on levels of repetition required for different types of words and for students at different points in the learning progression.

 One size fits all.
 The evidence for the one-size-fits-all assumption found in reading programs comes from teacher reports and newspaper accounts (e.g., Davis, 2011), not from the archival literature.
-Esquith (2004), a teacher in inner-city Los Angeles, writes how the mandate extended to his fifth-grade class:

-Every child at a particular grade level is supposed to finish each unit at the same pace.
-A child in the fifth grade at one school should be on the same unit as a fifth-grader at a school across town. (p.
-38)
+Esquith (2004), a teacher in inner-city Los Angeles, writes how the mandate extended to his fifth-grade class: "every child at a particular grade level is supposed to finish each unit at the same pace.
+A child in the fifth grade at one school should be on the same unit as a fifth-grader at a school across town." (p.
+38).